galakhov/findBigFish/README.md

 My script is based on [instagrapi](https://github.com/subzeroid/instagrapi) library.

 ### 1) This script reads a text file line by line with some delay.
-The list should be a plain text file (without any headers) with usernames on each line in order for the script to work auto-follow them.
+The list should be a plain text file (without any headers) with usernames on each line in order for the script to work correctly & to auto-follow them.
 __Warning__: there's no limit of requests sent to Instagram in this mode: each line in the file will produce 2 requests.
 For instance, if the file contains 30 usernames, 60 requests will be made.
 Instagram may block your IP for 24-72 hours.
-It's recommended to use [proxies](https://subzeroid.github.io/instagrapi/usage-guide/best-practices.html).
+It's recommended to use [proxies](https://subzeroid.github.io/instagrapi/usage-guide/best-practices.html) (I haven't implemented the proxy function).

 ### 2) The major followers of a user will be collected, sorted, displayed and either auto-followed or saved to a file.

-### 3) The major profiles a user is following will be collected, sorted, displayed and either auto-followed ([instagrapi](https://github.com/subzeroid/instagrapi) is being used) or saved to a file.
+### 3) The major profiles a user is following will be collected, sorted, displayed and either auto-followed or saved to a file.

 ### The script also does the sorting of the collected user profiles by the number of followers of each user profile:

     1. it gets the user info of each profile of an analysed user
-    2. it gets the number of followers of each profiles that's being analysed
+    2. it gets the number of followers of each profile that's being analysed
-    3. it sorts by the number of followers from (2) and outputs the top 10-20 followers (depending on the 'limit_top' variable).
+    3. it sorts by the number of followers from (2) and outputs the top 10-20 followers (depending on the 'limit_top' variable; see below for this and other values).

 If you need to collect the usernames first, use the following Chrome Extensions: [igfollow-follower-export](https://chromewebstore.google.com/detail/igfollow-follower-export) or
 [instagram-follower-collector](https://phantombuster.com/automations/instagram/7175/instagram-follower-collector) or alike.